Sajad Haider: Service years

 During his second year at the FC College, he was selected to join the 13th GD(P) Course at the RPAF College in December 1951.
 He later reflected on being an average student who barely scraped through the 1½ year course.
-However, shortly after earning his pilot wings, he rose to the top of his course within months, despite starting in the middle during training.
-He was commissioned into the Royal Pakistan Air Force on 11 June 1953.
+However, shortly after earning his pilot wings, he rose to the top of his course within months, despite starting in the middle during training and was commissioned into the Royal Pakistan Air Force on 11 June 1953.

 Airstrikes against Faqir of Ipi

-In 1953–54, Sajjad Haider participated in air raids against Faqir of Ipi and his men.
+In 1953–54, Haider participated in air raids against Faqir of Ipi and his men.
 In an interview in 2004, he recalled: "We were called in to rescue ground troops.
 Flying overhead, we saw hundreds of tribal fighters, in groups of 10 and 15, hiding behind big boulders.
 They knew the terrain, they moved very quickly, and they understood the limitations of our aircraft.
 They used to hide at the bottom of steep hills so pilots would have no space to pull up after attacks."